 Once lost to time, the UNESCO World Heritage Site of Petra is now a not-to-be missed icon, whose beauty is as spellbinding as the history that surrounds it.
 Here, intricate temples, treasuries, and palaces dating to the ancient Nabataeans still stand, hewn into the red rock of the jebels, or desert hills.
 Walk through the dim, narrow gorge of the Siq to reach Petra's elaborate ruins and explore the many highlights of the Rose City.
 Your Jordan stay also includes a chance to swim in the Dead Sea; visits to the ancient cities of Madaba and Jerash; a night in Jordan’s capital, Amman; and more.
 Make the most of your time in the Middle East by adding these travel milestones, at a great value.

 Fly overnight to Amman

 Depart the U.S. for an overnight flight to Amman, Jordan.

 Arrive in Amman

-Discover the Dead Sea Museum, then transfer to Petra
+Visit the Dead Sea Museum and transfer to Petra